Carlos Miguel Suárez

 Carlos Miguel Suárez Soto, better known as Carlos Miguel, is a Mexican actor and salesman.
-In the 1980s and 1990s, he acted in a number of Televisa telenovelas, such as Dos Mujeres, un Camino and Volver a Empezar, the latter of which perhaps garnered him the most public recognition, for his characterization of "Poncho".
+In the 1980s and 1990s, he acted in a number of Televisa telenovelas, such as Dos Mujeres, un Camino and Tú y yo, the latter of which perhaps garnered him the most public recognition, for his characterization of "Poncho".

 Kidnapping

 Suárez was kidnapped in Mexico City and taken to the school where his two daughters studied.
 They asked his daughters for the time, to show him they had access to them.
 They had him retained for four days, causing him injuries to his mouth and robbing him of some savings.
 Following the event, Suárez became a taco salesman at a small corner stand in Mexico City.